moorepants/eme185/content/pages/syllabus.rst

 You will receive a single grade for EME185A and EME185B (total of 8 units) that will be reported to you via the registrar at the end of the spring quarter.
-After the winter quarter you grade will show as IP until the end of the spring quarter.
+After the winter quarter your grade will show as "IP" until the end of the spring quarter.
+All of the work in this class is graded per group, with each team member receiving the same grade as the group.
+Your peer evaluations may affect you individual grade.

 Grades will be available in the canvas.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
 Check the website on a